microsoftgraph/msgraph-sdk-powershell/src/Bookings/beta/docs/Microsoft.Graph.Beta.Bookings.md

 Update the navigation property transcripts in solutions

 ### [Update-MgBetaVirtualEventWebinarSessionVirtualAppointment](Update-MgBetaVirtualEventWebinarSessionVirtualAppointment.md)
-Update the properties of a virtualAppointment object.
+Create a new virtualAppointment object.